michaelsbradleyjr/create-embark-dapp/README.md

                    --embark-version 'embark-framework/embark#some-feature-branch'
 ```

 **Note:** &nbsp; it is *incorrect* to supply a value for this flag.
-Likewise, it is incorrect to specify both `--embark-version` and `--embark-version-as-tree`.
+Likewise, it is incorrect to specify both `--embark-version` and `--embark-version-from-tree`.

-The `--embark-version-as-tree` flag may be used with or without the `--template` flag, and may be used in conjunction with other flags except `--embark-version`.
+The `--embark-version-from-tree` flag may be used with or without the `--template` flag, and may be used in conjunction with other flags except `--embark-version`.

 ## Acknowledgements